missionpinball/mpf-docs/install/mac.rst

 Import errors when starting MPF-MC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you get import errors when starging MPF-MC the wheels we produced may be incompatible with your XCode version, your python version or something else on your Mac.
+If you get import errors when starting MPF-MC the wheels we produced may be incompatible with your XCode version, your python version or something else on your Mac.